Stichodactylidae Family of Carpet Sea Anemones

 Sun Anemone, Stichodacthyla helianthus.
 A representative of the Stichodactylidae Family of Carpet Sea Anemones.

-Carpet Sea Anemones are predators, using their stinging tentacles to capture crabs, fish, mollusks, crabs, sea cucumbers, shrimp, and other invertebrates.
+Ecosystem Roles: Carpet Sea Anemones are predators that use their stinging tentacles to capture crabs, fish, mollusks, crabs, sea cucumbers, shrimp, and other invertebrates.
 They possess stinging cells that paralyze their prey and their tentacles pass the prey to the mouth.
-True Sea Anemone species may also possess zooxanthellate having a symbiotic relationship with these single-cell dinoflagellates.
+Carpet Sea Anemone species may also be zooxanthellate, which means they have a symbiotic relationship with single-cell dinoflagellates called zooxanthellae.
 Zooxanthellae live within certain coral polyps, sea anemones, jellyfish, and nudibranchs.
 They produce energy, during daylight, by means of photosynthesis and the energy is passed along to their hosts, sometimes providing the majority of the host’s total energy needs.
 In return, the host provides nutrients, carbon dioxide, and a secure, sunlit, platform for the zooxanthellae.
-During periods of chemical or thermal stress the corals can eject the zooxanthellae, to reduce metabolic stress.
-This causes the coral to appear white.
-This process is known as coral bleaching.
-Coral bleaching can be an indicator of an unhealthy environment, or a natural response to a short-term condition such as El Niño.
-The coral will replace the zooxanthellae after the stress is resolved, or it will acquire a different species of zooxanthellae that is better accommodated to the new environment.
-In either case, the polyp risks starvation if it is unable to replace the zooxanthellae quickly.
-The Carpet Sea Anemones utilize stinging tentacles for the defense from some predators.
+Carpet Sea Anemones utilize stinging tentacles for defense from some predators.
 They are preyed upon by fish, nudibranchs, and sea stars.
-Carpet Sea Anemones may reproduce sexually, or asexually, by budding or fission.